Forgive Me Father

-Forgive Me Father is a 2022 first person shooter developed by Polish developer Byte Barrel for Windows.
+Forgive Me Father is a 2022 first person shooter developed by Polish developer Byte Barrel for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
 As either a priest or journalist, the player fights off plague-ridden zombies and cultists in the strange town of Pestisville.
 The game was successful, and led to development of a sequel which launched in early access in 2023.

 Gameplay

 The game leans strongly on the mechanics of early shooters such as Doom.
 Much of the environment consists of tight corridor environments.
 The player must seek out keys to unlock new areas.
 A skill tree mechanic allows the player to upgrade weapons, as well as passive and active abilities.

 The player has a variety of weapons in their arsenal including conventional guns as well as supernatural items such as "a throwing knife infused with dark demonic tendrils".
 A madness mechanic is linked to certain special abilities, and rewards faster "run n gun" players.
 Madness is accrued by killing or drinking alcohol and can be spent on certain abilities, but madness also adds distracting visual effects which introduces a risk/reward consideration.
 The difficulty is at times quite high, as the player can become overwhelmed by the sheer number of enemies which are fairly damaging when they manage to land a hit.

 Enemies have unique traits.
 For example, a zombie carrying a severed head can recover from a headshot by placing the severed head atop their own neck.
 Some enemies can also continue to crawl and represent a risk even after being heavily injured.
 There is also an enemy type which mimics an explosive barrel that can charge the player.